 I like to mix together any vegetables that are past their prime, avoiding of course anything too hairy or that has started to rot.
 I will also throw in roasted, steamed, frozen vegetables, as well as scraps of meat that have been left behind.
 In less than 40 minutes I can produce a delicious and nutritious meal, satisfied that I have not wasted any food and have been cleverly thrifty.

-There are three staple foods I try to never run out: onions, garlic and olive oil.
-Then on “clear-out-the-fridge” days everything else is optional.
-Soup is hard to get wrong, still there are few simple rules to follow.
+There are three staple foods I try to never run out of onions, garlic and olive oil.
+Then on “clear-out-the-fridge” days, everything else is optional.
+Soup is hard to get wrong, still there are a few simple rules to follow.